ti-oluwa/django_utz/README.md

 # django-utz

+django-utz provides easy-to-use decorators that allow you easily retrieve/display datetime values in the request user's or a specific user's local timezone without needing to do manual timezone conversions for each user.

-Django mixins that allow you retrieve datetime model fields in the preferred user's local timezone. "utz" here means "user timezone".
-This modules provides mixins for the User model, any other model and any django rest framework model serializer.
+"utz" here means "user time zone".
+This django app provides decorators for the project's User model, regular django models and django rest framework model serializers.

 ## Installation